Arc-Computer/ATLAS/gkd_two_gear_gkd_blog_draft.md

 - Baseline Comparison deltas, hopefully showing improved success rates and tighter token budgets.
 - Wall-clock time, which will serve as a benchmark for the cost of a reliability-focused run.

-This is the gear we anchor our managed continual learning service to.
+This is the configuration we use for generating production-candidate checkpoints.
 Because the trainer and dataset plumbing are identical to the fast sweep, a team can schedule this deeper run weekly or biweekly just by submitting a different set of Hydra overrides.

 ---